 Distillers have realised that you don’t have to play by the category rules to create something outstanding – and if the results are good enough, they won’t be held back by the lack of a simple ‘whisky’ or ‘gin’ label.
 We’re excited to see what 2019 will bring.

 - Kristiane Sherry, Master of Malt, Jan 4th 2019.

-Tayport Distillery were pleased to see recent reports on trends in craft spirits and confirmed that we are heading in the right direction, providing something new for those looking for a change.
-We toiled over making a gin, should we or shouldn’t we, having spent a year explaining ‘its not a gin’, we are excited to see other spirits companies bring something new to the market.
+Tayport Distillery first launched their eau de vie in March 2018, providing something new for those looking for a change.
 Some distillers are truly making a difference and making spirits with new flavours.
 We decided from the outset to make a quality spirit made from local fruits and grains, it just seemed to make sense.

 So here is our blog for those looking for something different, explaining the trends of flavour innovation and spirits which are going against convention.
 We consider what that means for Tayport Distillery, our future and how we might be addressing some of those trends.